copdips/copdips.github.io/_posts/2018/2018-05-07-setting-up-powershell-gallery-and-nuget-gallery-for-powershell.md

 get-package python | % source
 ```

-> In fact, you can find from the output of `Get-PackageSource` that `Find-Package` can search the packages and modules in both Nuget Gallery and Powershell Gallery
+> In fact, you can find out from the output of `Get-PackageSource` that `Find-Package` can search the packages and modules in both Nuget Gallery and Powershell Gallery